-Starting The Week Off Right
+Starting the Week off Right

 The volunteers filled roughly 170 bags of trash, leaving the street spotless.
 While cleaning, people came to the WeLoveU tent to know more about the foundation.
-The volunteers played a brief intro video about the organization that depicts its history, diversity, and number of volunteer activities worldwide.
+The volunteers played a brief introduction video about the organization that introduces the Chairwoman and rich history, diversity, and number of volunteer activities worldwide.

-“I was completely amazed of the numbers of people you’ve been able to mobilize, and the number of people you have involved in the WeLoveU movement has exponentially impacted millions of people.”
+“I was completely amazed of the numbers of people you’ve been able to mobilize, and the number of people you have involved in the WeLoveU movement has exponentially impacted millions of people.”Councilwoman Gordon

 In addition to Councilwoman Gordon, Chief Robert Macaluso from the Deer Park Fire Department, and Ambassador Genine Rigney from Deer Park’s Beautification Department also joined the event.
 The fire chief expressed his gratitude as he believes such an event helps everybody.
 He added words of encouragement saying, “I think you guys are doing a great job.”